Pouring cooking oil and fats down the drain can cause blockages and sewer flooding to your home and garden.

-Please help - think before you pour and you'll play a key part in helping to reduce blocked drains and sewer flooding.
+Please help - think before you pour and you'll play a key part in helping to reduce blocked drains and sewer flooding and also avoid costly blocked drains in your own home.